hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step1.md

 `helm repo add incubator https://kubernetes-charts-incubator.storage.googleapis.com/`{{execute}}

-Apply this Helm install command:
+To install Kubeless onto Kubernetes apply this command:

-`helm install --name my-kubeless --namespace kubeless incubator/kubeless --set rbac.create=true --set ui.enabled=true`{{execute}}
+`helm install --name my-kubeless --namespace kubeless incubator/kubeless --set ui.enabled=true`{{execute}}

 As part of the installation there will be two Pods started in the new `kubeless` namespace on your Kubernetes cluster.